jasonacox/TM1637TinyDisplay/README.md

 }
 ```

-Refer to [TM1637TinyDisplay.h](TM1637TinyDisplay.h) for information on available functions.
-See also [Examples](examples) for more demonstration.

 ## Animation and Animator Tool

 The showAnimation() function projects a sequence of frames (patterns) onto the display.
 This works by defining the animation sequence through a multi-dimensional array of patterns.

 You can use the included javascript based interactive [7-Segment LED Animator Tool](https://jasonacox.github.io/TM1637TinyDisplay/examples/7-segment-animator.html) to help build your animation.
 The source code is in the [Examples](examples) folder.
 This tool will let you set up the LED sequences you want, save each frame and copy the final code (a static array) directly into your sketch to use for the `showAnimation(data, frames, timing)` function.
 Here is an example: